brandorn/brandorn.com/_posts/writing/2019-04-06-usable-beautiful-good.md

 		<img src="/img/writing/usable-beautiful-good/usable-beautiful-good-4.jpg" alt="">
 	</figure>
 	<div class="slide-notes">
-		<p>I won't talk too much about the our work specifically today, but here's a look at some of our clients.
+		<p>I won't talk too much about our work specifically today, but here's a look at some of our clients.
 We work with non-profits, start-ups, and all types of businesses.
 I'm happy to talk more afterward about Viget, design agencies, or the industry overall if anyone is interested.</p>
 	</div>
 </div>